nlfiedler/akashita/README.md

 1. Write a configuration file, named `user_env.config`, at the base of the source tree.
     * See `example.config` in the `docs` directory.
-1. Build the release: `make release`
+1. Build the release: `rebar3 release`
 1. Copy the contents of `_rel` to the desired installation location (e.g. `/opt`).
 1. Start it up, likely using `sudo`.
 1. Occasionally check the log files in `/opt/akashita/log`.